lmbernardo7520112/Historico_NBA_Leonardo_Maximino_Bernardo/README.md

 ## 📜 Licença

 Distribuído sob a Licença MIT.
-Veja `LICENSE` para mais informações. *(Certifique-se de que um arquivo LICENSE existe e corresponde a MIT)*
+Veja `LICENSE` para mais informações.
 ---

 ## 📧 Contato